CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 			}
 	}

 Note that storage on the local MongoDB is declared as a cloud, among others that you can declare.
-You should not remove this cloud declaration and leave it in first position even if position has no matter. clouds.json is parsed by post_processing_gw.py using clouds_parser.py.
-For each cloud declaration, there are only 2 relevant fields: "script" and "enabled". "script" is used for you to provide the name of a script.
+You should not remove this cloud declaration and leave it in first position even if position has no real matter. `clouds.json` is parsed by `post_processing_gw.py` using `clouds_parser.py`.
+For each cloud declaration, there are only 2 relevant fields: `script` and `enabled`. `script` is used for you to provide the name of a script.
 You have also to indicate which launcher will be used.
 In this way, you can use several script languages (including shell scripts or executables provided that they read parameters that are passed by their command line).
-For instance, if the script is a python script, enter "python my_script_filename". "enabled" set to true indicates that you want this cloud to be active so that post_processing_gw.py will call the associated script to perform upload of the received data.
-All the other fields are not relevant for post_processing_gw.py but can be used by the associated script to get additional information that you may want to provide through the clouds.json file.
+For instance, if the script is a python script, enter `python my_script_filename`. `enabled` set to true indicates that you want this cloud to be active so that` post_processing_gw.py` will call the associated script to perform upload of the received data.
+All the other fields are not relevant for `post_processing_gw.py` but can be used by the associated script to get additional information that you may want to provide through the `clouds.json` file.
 Otherwise, you can always provide these additional information statically in the script.

-When your script is launched, post_processing_gw.py provides 5 parameters.
+Recall that a message will be upload to cloud only if it is prefixed with `\!`.
+So assuming that you are sending `\!#4#TC/21.5` when your script is launched, `post_processing_gw.py` provides 5 parameters.

-- ldata: the received data
+- ldata: the received data (without the prefix)
-	- e.g. #4#TC/21.5 as 1st argument (sys.argv[1] in python)
+	- e.g. #4#TC/21.5 as 1t argument (sys.argv[1] in python)
 - pdata: packet information
 	- e.g. "1,16,3,0,10,8,-45" as 2nd argument (sys.argv[2] in python)
 	- interpreted as dst,ptype,src,seq,len,SNR,RSSI for the last received packet